-The ASTM International Conference on Additive Manufacturing (ASTM ICAM 2022), sponsored by the ASTM International Additive Manufactured Center of Excellence (AM CoE), will be held October 31 – November 4, 2022 in Orlando, FL at the JW Marriott Orlando Bonnet Creek Resort and Spa.
+The ASTM International Conference on Additive Manufacturing (ASTM ICAM 2022), sponsored by the ASTM International Additive Manufactured Center of Excellence (AM CoE), was held October 31 – November 4, 2022 in Orlando, FL at the JW Marriott Orlando Bonnet Creek Resort and Spa.

-This is ASTM International’s seventh annual flagship event related to standardization, qualification, and certification with an emphasis on industry specific requirements addressing the entire AM process chain.
-This will be an event involving many ASTM committees and external stakeholders, setting the stage to bring experts from all around the world to exchange the latest advancement in the field of additive manufacturing with emphasis on transition of research to application through standardization.
+This was ASTM International’s seventh annual flagship event related to standardization, qualification, and certification with an emphasis on industry specific requirements addressing the entire AM process chain.
+This event involved many ASTM committees and external stakeholders, setting the stage to bring experts from all around the world to exchange the latest advancement in the field of additive manufacturing with emphasis on transition of research to application through standardization.